uhuru-rawlings/github_api/README.md

 # AppName: GithubAPI
 # Description
- GithubAPI app is a angular app that consumes
+ GithubAPI app is a angular app that consumes github api.